 The history behind it

-In 1685, the Chinese Qing government opened some ports from China to the rest of the world and one of the customs office was established in the promenade-like street.
+In 1685, the Chinese Qing government opened some ports in China to the rest of the world and one of the customs offices was established on this street.
 This customs service branch dealt with everything from foreign trade affairs, taxes and duties, to inspection of foreign merchant ships.
-After the First Opium War (1849), the building was demolished and gave way to the construction of a Chinese traditional mansion for merchants.
-The site of it is still there: look for a Chinese-style rectangular archway with a two-hall room shaped like this Chinese character 回, which means “to return”.
+After the First Opium War (1849), the building was demolished and gave way to the construction of a traditional Chinese mansion for merchants.
+The site is still there, by the way.
+Just look for a Chinese-style rectangular archway with a two-hall room shaped like the Chinese character 回, which means “to return”.

 Next time you find yourself caught in the crowds leading up to the Ruins of St. Paul and need an escape, look for a stairway between graffiti-covered walls leading you to Calçada do Amparo.
 Welcome to a “secret” world, a hub for Macau’s creative minds featuring specialty stores, exhibition space, and food outlets!
 Some people argue say that it’s a shame to have such a beautiful street with so few visitors and tourists.
 However, if you live in Macau for long enough, you start cherishing precisely that.
 The street is pretty quiet and it’s a great place to find gifts, designer pieces and a variety of dining options!

 Due to outdated local regulations and bad translations, there are good laughs to be found.
 Some of the shops and restaurants are named quirkily which makes it a fun walk down this narrow promenade.
 The street extends all the way to Rua das Ruínas de São Paulo (direct access to the Ruins of St. Paul).

 If you’re feeling hungry on your walk down this street, stop by these cool places to grab something hot and delicious!